 Brooks found that smaller shareholders cared more about regular dividend payments while appropriate corporate governance depended on professional investors challenging the company through activism.

-At the time, the race to reach the moon was in full swing and Goodrich was the leader as supplier to spacesuits.
+At the time, the race to reach the moon was in full swing and Goodrich was the leader as a supplier to spacesuits.
 However, when Goodrich lost the contract for the Apollo project to International Latex, Wohlgemuth received an offer from the competitor with a prestigious responsibility and salary, and he jumped at it.

 Obviously, Goodrich wasn’t pleased and was frightened that Wohlgemuth might reveal vital trade secrets.
 So, they decided to sue him.

 The case became of a very philosophical nature without precedent.
 If one hasn’t broken an agreement or shown intention of doing so, can preemptive action be taken against them on the assumption that they will?
-The court finally decided that he could not found guilty and he was free to enter the position with International Latex.
+The court finally decided that he could not be found guilty and he was free to enter the position with International Latex.
 That court decision marked an exemplar of employee rights for the future to come.

 The attack of pound sterling: A neatly told story about the fragile Bretton Woods system initiated in 1944.
 When the pound came under attack from speculators and hedging businesses in 1964, central bankers around the world felt obliged to defend it, and Britain was at last forced to devalue the currency in 1967.
 The book’s ending story is a great lesson on the power of the free market and the forces going behind a fixed currency system.